UK Ancestry Visa

 - Entry into the UK for this visa is based solely on family connections.

-- Successful applicants can work and live in the UK without restriction and without any prior offer of employment.
+- Successful UK ancestry visa applicants can work and live in the UK without restriction and without any prior offer of employment.

-- No requirement of a work permit or sponsor.
+- No requirement for a work permit or sponsor.

 - No restrictions on the type of employment during their stay in the UK.

 - There is an opportunity to become a UK citizen through British naturalisation.
-This visa serves as a good route to permanent settlement in the UK.
+This British Ancestry Visa serves as a good route to permanent settlement in the UK.

 If you are unable to qualify under this category, then you should also check if you are eligible for Right of Abode.